Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

-In the general case, a compactified hybrid LG model is given by $f=(f_1, \dots, f_N):Z \to (\bbP^1)^N$ where $N$ is the number of irreducible components of the anti-canonical divisor $D$.
-Roughly speaking, the logarthmic de Rham complex $(\Omega_Z^\bullet(\log D_Z), d)$ is filtered by the number of differentials $df_i \wedge$ the forms are preserved by.
-As an application, we have the following statement about the weak multiplicativity of the perverse filtration. \begin{thm} For $k_1, k_2 \geq 0$, the perverse Leray filtration $P_\bullet$ associated to the hybrid LG model $(Y, h:Y \to \C^N)$ satisfies the following relation under the cup product
+All the arguments above are extended to the general case.
+A compactified hybrid LG model is given by $f=(f_1, \dots, f_N):Z \to (\bbP^1)^N$ where $N$ is the number of irreducible components of the anti-canonical divisor $D$.
+Especially regarding the perverse filtration, the logarithmic de Rham complex $(\Omega_Z^\bullet(\log D_Z), d)$ is filtered by the number of differentials $df_i \wedge$ the forms are preserved by.
+As an application, we have the following statement about the weak multiplicativity of the perverse filtration. \begin{thm}(Theorem \ref{thm:multiplicativity}) For $k_1, k_2 \geq 0$, the perverse Leray filtration $P_\bullet$ associated to a hybrid LG model $(Y, h:Y \to \C^N)$ satisfies the following relation under the cup product

 where $0 \leq a_1, a_2 \leq N$. \end{thm}